Lovely Etc.

 Fix those saggy cushions.

 Another thing that can make a good couch look very, very bad is saggy, flat cushions.
-I love this tutorial from Jen at Fresh Crush for restuffing your sofa and stopping the sag.
+A lot of times, all you need to give your droopy sofa new life is a bit of fresh stuffing in the cushions.

 Cover it with pillows.